 Email: email@example.com | Faculty Bio

-Xiaorong(Amber) Zhang (Cost Share Research Assistant, CEHD) is a second-year PhD student.
+Xiaorong(Amber) Zhang (Cost Share Research Assistant, CEHD) is a third-year PhD student.
 She completed her MS in Educational Psychology at George Mason University and has been awarded a Dean’s Scholarship for her PhD studies.
 Her research interests include autonomy support, self-regulated learning, and motivation.
 She has been working with two faculty members in CEHD and another fellow PhD student on creating a writing self-assessment rubric for English Language Learners.